AxdeKlerk/SLP/README.md

 *Code Institute* for all the course materials and allowing me the opportunity to do this course, and by no means least

-*Barry* (my dog) for reminding me that you can't be susuccessful at work without play times.
+*Barry* (my dog) for reminding me that work-life balance matters and that every developer needs playtime.